BDC Hamburger Icon

 Businesses are using machine learning to detect spear-phishing attacks by analyzing company social graphs, profiling user communication styles and analyzing email structure.

-As the name implies, a MitM attack is when attackers insert themselves between a user and the services they interact with.
-MitM attack types include session hijacking, IP spoofing and replay attacks.
+As the name implies, an MITM attack occurs when attackers insert themselves between a user and the services they interact with.
+Common types of MITM attacks include session hijacking, IP spoofing, DNS spoofing and replay attacks.

 4. Drive-by-download attacks

 These attacks spread malware far and wide.
 An attacker looks for insecure websites to hack and plants malicious code throughout the site.
-When a user visits a hacked website, they may unintentionally install malicious code or be redirected to a site created by the attacker.
+When a user visits a hacked website, they may unintentionally download and install malicious code or be redirected to a site created by the attacker.
 Unlike other types of cyberthreats, a drive-by download doesn’t require the user to take an action, like clicking a button or opening an email, to be infected.
+They merely have to visit a website.

-The best way to prevent this type of attack is to train your staff to keep their internet browsers and operating systems updated and to avoid insecure websites.
+The best way to prevent this type of attack is to train your staff to keep their internet browsers and operating systems updated and avoid insecure websites.
+If your business manages its own websites, you should also implement robust website security practices, including regular updates and vulnerability assessments.

 5. Password attacks